IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 }
 ```

-Then the account service can use the `onlineLoginValidPeriodInDays` settings to validate the
+Then the accounts service can use the `onlineLoginValidPeriodInDays` settings to validate the
 logged in account when it is needed.